 Complexity & appeal

-First things first: Python is a much more complex language than Scratch.
-While both are great for beginners (more on this later), Scratch is appropriate for younger students, and Python offers a compelling introduction to coding for secondary students.
+First things first: Python is a much more complex programming language than using Scratch.
+While both are great for beginners (more on this later), Scratch is block-based, and thus appropriate for younger students, while Python is text-based programming, and offers a compelling introduction to coding for secondary students.

 Applications & project potential